denisidoro/navi/docs/customization.md

 The values go from 0 to 100 and represent the percentage the column will occupy.

-For example, if you add the following your .bashrc-like file, the comment column will be very small:
+For example, if you add the following to your .bashrc-like file, the comment column will be very small:
 ```sh
 export NAVI_COMMENT_WIDTH=5
 ```